DigitalSurvival/Stage7/README.md

 Stage7
 ======

-The goal of Stage7 is to provide an "automagic" installer for Gentoo-based Linux distrubtions.
-For now Stage7's installer base full size computers, but in the future support may be added for notebooks.
-Many automatic install scripts have been made in the past for Gentoo, however none of them have been maintained.
-Stage7 is an attempt to create an easy to use, continually maintained installer.
+The goal of Stage7 is to provide a perfect "automagic" installer for Gentoo-based Linux distrubtions.
+For now Stage7's installer works on full size computers, but in the future support may be added for notebooks.
+In the past many automatic install scripts have been made for Gentoo, however none of them have been maintained.
+Stage7 is an attempt to create an easy to use, *continually maintained* installer.

 ![Stage7 Graphic](http://bit.ly/1m6NG9H "Stage7 Banner Graphic")

-Why Stage7?
+**Why Stage7?**

 In the Bible, the number 7 is the number of fullness, completion, and perfection (Gen 2:2; Ex 21:2; Rev 3:1).
-In the Gentoo Linux community the term "stage" followed by a number refers to how completed a Gentoo base system is.
-Stage7 is a hope to provide a freshly-compiled, completely-configured Gentoo Linux system from the start.
-You should be able to unattend your Gentoo-based Linux install.
+In the Gentoo Linux community the term "stage" followed by a number refers to how complete a Gentoo base system is.
+Stage7 is a hope to provide an easily configured, freshly-compiled Gentoo Linux system from the software sources (via Portage).

+**What are the advantages of using Stage7**

+Just like other distributions, you should have the freedom to "unattend" your Gentoo-based Linux install.
+One of the advantages is time savings.
+Time is saved because the user does not have to be at the PC for each step in the install process, traditionally this hasn't been the case.

+Another advantage is Stage7 *makes it easy* to install Gentoo.
+One doesn't have to know much about the command line in order to benefit from the power of the best OS ever.
+Gentoo is a great challenge and a fine learning experience to setup by hand, however there are advantages and disadvanages to by-hand install method.
+Stage7 provides end users with a second option: an automated install.

 **How do you get Stage7?**